Abv1206/pokeapp/readme.md

 		- :testShared
 		- :appTestShared

+## Testing
+It has implemented simple tests that cover:
+- Unit tests
+- Integration tests
+- Instrumentation tests

 ## License
 Developed and designed by Albert Bonet, 2023
 App for free use.
 Commercial purposes are banned.